Can Dogs Eat Honey?

 Treat his inner Pooh Bear 🍯

 Honey’s a super sweet treat for humans and a common sweetener in baked goods and other treats.
-So you might be wondering if it’s safe for your dog BFF to enjoy a taste of honey, or even some of the fun things you make with it.
+So you might be wondering: Can dogs eat honey?
+Is it even safe for your dog BFF to enjoy a taste of honey or some of the fun things you make with it?

 There are actually some benefits of honey for dogs when fed in small amounts, but it’s important to know that not every dog can eat honey safely.

 We spoke with some experts to find out if dogs can eat honey, how much they can eat and which dogs should avoid honey altogether.

 Honey can actually be super healthy for your dog when served in small amounts.